This is some text inside of a div block.

 The bottom line

-What is the best user manual software in 2026?
+What is the best software for creating user manuals?

 What is the best free user manual software?